 Mutual Fund Holdings of Credit Default Swaps: Liquidity, Yield, and Risk

-This study analyzes the motives for and consequences of funds’ CDS investments using mutual funds’ quarterly holdings of credit default swap (CDS) contracts from pre- to post-financial crisis periods.
-Funds resort to CDS investment when they face unpredictable liquidity needs.
-Funds sell more CDS in reference entities where CDS is liquid relative to the underlying bonds and buy more CDS when the CDS-bond basis is more negative.
-Funds’ CDS investment does not lead to superior risk-adjusted returns but enhances yield, by engaging in negative basis trading and selling CDS securities with credit spreads higher than those of their bond portfolios.
+This study analyzes the motives for and consequences of funds’ credit default swap (CDS) investments using mutual funds’ quarterly holdings from pre- to post-financial crisis.
+Funds resort to CDS investment when facing unpredictable liquidity needs.
+Funds sell more in reference entities where CDS is liquid relative to the underlying bonds and buy more when the CDS-bond basis is more negative.
+To enhance yield, funds engage in negative basis trading and sell CDS with the highest spreads within rating categories, and with spreads higher than those of their bond portfolios.
+Funds with superior portfolio returns also demonstrate more skills in CDS trading.

 Keywords: credit default spread (CDS), mutual funds, liquidity management, reach for yield, risk-taking